QX stands for Queensland Unknown and is the title which was given to this disease prior to the discovery of the organism that we now know causes it.

-In 1994 it was first diagnosed in the Georges River in Sydney, an area in which it established and caused major stock losses.
-In 2004 the Hawkesbury River suffered its first recorded outbreak of QX disease with massive stock losses, initially mostly on upriver leases, but by 2005 QX was found on downstream leases too.
+In 1994 it was first diagnosed in the Georges River in Sydney and caused cessation of oyster farming over the following years.
+A small remnant of the industry returned to the Georges River to farm Sydney rock oysters but avoid areas still affected by this disease., .
+In 2004 the Hawkesbury River suffered its first recorded outbreak of QX disease with massive stock losses, initially mostly on upriver leases, but by 2005 QX caused significant impact on oyster leases downstream too.

 A major surveillance program of the east coast growing areas funded by the FRDC and conducted by staff at the Queensland Museum and NSW DPI, was undertaken between 2001 and 2004.
-As a result of that work, it became clear that the organism, Marteilia sydneyi, is far more widespread than previously thought.
-It has been isolated from as far south as the NSW/Victorian border through to northern Moreton Bay in Queensland.
+As a result of that work, it became clear that the QX organism, Marteilia sydneyi, is far more widespread than previously thought.
+Marteilia sydneyi has been found from as far south as the NSW/Victorian border through to northern Moreton Bay in Queensland.

 A parasite with a multiple-host lifecycle that infects oysters in open system aquaculture paints a complex biological picture.